 After you’ve decided to implement a plugin, it is not a set-and-forget-it situation.
 You should constantly evaluate whether a plugin is still required, how your site continues to perform, and so on.

-To go along with my preferred hosting vendor, the following plugin stack is what I use and recommend.
-You’ll notice I don’t mention a caching plugin, and that’s because, with Kinsta, you don’t need one.
+I recommend the following plugin stack for use with my preferred hosting vendor.
+You’ll notice I don’t mention a caching plugin, and that’s because you don’t need one with Kinsta.

 - Perfmatters (Overall Optimization)